ntustison/LAMNrFlows/Manuscript/normalizing_flows.md

 - **PyTest** suite: round-trip invariance, finite-logdet checks, per-level shape contracts, and CGM numerics (SPD, Cholesky success).
 - **Documentation** for each alignment objective (equations, references, API examples) in your preferred docstring style, plus end-to-end examples.

-> **Net effect.** Starting from a strong base (`normflows`), we turned the stack into a **multimodal, 3-D-ready, likelihood-trained** platform with **statistically principled alignment** and **closed-form imputation**.
+**Net effect.** Starting from a strong base (`normflows`), we turned the stack into a **multimodal, 3-D-ready, likelihood-trained** platform with **statistically principled alignment** and **closed-form imputation**.
 Our hope is that this raises the floor for researchers who want to revisit flows—not as nostalgia, but as **probabilistic workhorses** with exact inverses, tractable latents, and calibrated uncertainty.

----

-## Suggested paragraph for the paper (drop-in)

-> **Software infrastructure.** We build on the open-source **`normflows`** library [@stimper2023normflows], which we extended substantially for **3-D Glow**, multiscale **per-level latent taps**, and a **CGM** imputation pipeline (shrinkage covariances, CCA subspaces, closed-form conditioning, exact inverse decode).
-We implemented and tested five latent-alignment objectives (Pearson/Barlow/VICReg/InfoNCE/HSIC), added AMP/EMA training with reproducible resume semantics, and contributed a comprehensive PyTest suite (round-trip, numerics, and shape contracts).
-In our hands, these engineering investments transformed flows from a promising concept into a reliable **multimodal medical** backbone.
-We acknowledge **Stimper et al. (2023)** for `normflows`—a pragmatic and well-designed foundation that made this work feasible at pace.